KGore12/vba-challenge/README.md

 * You should also have conditional formatting that will highlight positive change in green and negative change in red.

-* The resuhttpslt should look as follows.
+* The results should look as follows.

 <img src="https://raw.githubusercontent.com/ckaranam27/The-VBA-of-Wall-Street-/master/Screen%20Shot%202018-04-27%20at%209.34.26%20PM.png">